Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

 You decide to enable the slow query log.
 After investigating, you discover: **User profile queries are slowest - they make 15 separate database calls (N+1 problem)**.

+(What is the N+1 problem in this context?
+It means that when fetching user profiles, the code first queries for a list of users (1 query), then for each user, it makes an additional query to fetch related data (N queries).
+If there are 15 users, that's 16 queries total.
+This is inefficient and slows down response time.)

 This answer leads to a new question:

 ```